lumeland/lume.land/plugins/json.md

 ## Description

 This plugin allows you to create pages and store data using the JSON format.
+As of Lume 1.18.0, JSONC (JSON with comments) is also supported.

 ## Installation